sithembokuhle/git-basic-exercises/README.md

 The snake came into my water trough and I in pyjamas for the the heat to drink there in the deep scented shade of the dark carob tree.
+I like a second commer waiting.